gammalib/gammalib/doc/source/users/user_manual/inst/mwl/index.rst

 Overview
 ~~~~~~~~

-The following figure presents an overview over the C++ classes of the
+The following figure presents an overview over the classes of the
 multi-wavelength module and their relations.

 .. _fig_uml_mwl: